-Creating a custom client-side ICAP profile Creating a pool of ICAP servers Creating an internal virtual server for forwarding requests to an ICAP server Creating a custom Request Adapt profile Creating a custom HTTP profile Creating a pool to process HTTP traffic Creating an HTTP virtual server for enabling request adaptation
+Creating an internal virtual server for forwarding requests to an ICAP server

-Creating a custom client-side ICAP profile
+Creating an HTTP virtual server for enabling request adaptation

 You create this ICAP profile when you want to use an ICAP server to wrap an HTTP request in an ICAP message before the BIG-IP[®] system sends the request to a pool of web servers.
 The profile specifies the HTTP request-header values that the ICAP server uses for the ICAP message.